 Properly proofed dough shows bubbles on or below the surface.
 It’s soft, and the impression stays when you press your finger into it.

 When it’s ready to bake the dough should be doubled in size with visible bubbles in the dough.
-See above signs your sourdough has finished proofing where I explain this a bit more.
+See above under “signs your sourdough has finished proofing” where I explain this a bit more.

 Yes!
-Bread flour has a bit more protein in it, which will add more gluten to the recipe.
+It has a bit more protein in it, which will add more gluten to the recipe, but is a suitable substitute for all-purpose flour.

 Weighing your baking ingredients is more reliable for baking.
 For those of you without kitchen scales, I’ve listed the cup measurements in the full recipe card below.

-When my sourdough bread is past its prime, I slice it into cubes and dry or toast it to make sourdough stuffing.
-I always have a bag of cubed sourdough in the pantry ready to use.
+When my sourdough bread is past its prime, I slice it into cubes and dry or toast it to make stuffing with sourdough bread or slice it for French toast sourdough bread.

-Your dough will dry out during the fermentation overnight, especially in areas with low humidity.
+Your dough could dry out during the fermentation overnight, especially in areas with low humidity.
 The top layer of the dough will get a hard crust that prevents the dough from rising.
+So if you live in an area with lower humidity, I recommend covering the bowl with plastic wrap or a clean, damp kitchen towel.

 Equipment